logo image

 1390s - William's illegitimate son, George, 1st Earl of Angus, added four Towers to the corners of the Tower House, leading to the Castle seen today.

 1492 - King James IV forced Archibald Douglas, 5th Earl of Angus, to exchange Hermitage Castle for Bothwell Castle by Glasgow.
-Douglas was accused of dealing with King Henry VII in plots against Scotland.
+Douglas was accused of dealing with King Henry VII of England in plots against Scotland.

 Patrick Hepburn, 1st Earl of Bothwell, was then in control of Hermitage Castle.